Fivell/policies/source/sections/05-roles_policy.md

-activities related to maintaining compliance, it is the responsibility of all workforce members (i.e. team leaders, supervisors, managers, directors, co-workers, etc.) to supervise all workforce members and any other user of Datica's systems, applications, servers, workstations, etc. that contain ePHI.
+activities related to maintaining compliance, it is the responsibility of all workforce members (i.e. team leaders, supervisors, managers, directors, co-workers, etc.) to supervise all workforce members and any other user of Versionista's systems, applications, servers, workstations, etc. that contain ePHI.

 1. Monitor workstations and applications for unauthorized use, tampering, and theft and report non-compliance according to the Security Incident Response